awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.TransportableDB.md

 **`pg_transport.work_mem`**
 The maximum amount of memory to allocate for each worker\.
 The default is 131072 kilobytes \(KB\) or 262144 KB \(256 MB\), depending on the PostgreSQL version\.
 The minimum value is 64 megabytes \(65536 KB\)\.
 Valid values are in kilobytes \(KBs\) as binary base\-2 units, where 1 KB = 1024 bytes\.
 The transport might use less memory than is specified in this parameter\.
-Even large database transports typically require less than than 256 MB \(262144 KB\) of memory per worker\.
+Even large database transports typically require less than 256 MB \(262144 KB\) of memory per worker\.